jtextor/immunet/README.md

 The model is implemented in Python 3.6.9 and [Tensorflow 1.14.0](https://github.com/tensorflow/docs/tree/r1.14/site/en/api_docs).
 ImmuNet training and demo inference has been tested on Ubuntu 18.04 and 20.04 on our own server and on [Google Colab](https://colab.research.google.com/).
 We advise using the GPU mode to achieve reasonable training and inference times.

 We used an NVIDIA GeForce RTX 2080 Ti GPU (RAM: 11 GB, CUDA Version: 11.0) and an Intel Core i9-9820X @ 3.30GHz CPU (10 cores, 2 threads per core) to train the network and perform inference.
-The network discussed in the manuscript was trained on 183678 environments (i.e., 63x63x7 input images) taken from 27888 cells.
+The network discussed in the manuscript was trained on 183,678 patches of size 63x63x7 taken from 27,888 cell annotations.
 Training was run for 100 epochs, which took ~12 hours on our system.

 ## Installation guide